MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab02_Migrate_Master_data.md

     9. The **Validate Field** checkbox is automatically selected.

-    10. Click **Close**.
+    10. Select **Close**.

-3. Export a configuration package to excel.
+3. Export a configuration package to Excel.

     1. In the **Config.
 Package Card** page, select **Export to Excel**.

-    2. Click **Yes** to export the configuration package.
+    2. Select **Yes** to export the configuration package.

-4. Prepare data in excel.
+4. Prepare data in Excel.

     1. Open the exported excel file from the **Downloads** folder.

-    2. Navigate to the Vendors List File.
+    2. Navigate to the **Vendors Import.xlsx** file (C:\ drive).
 Copy and paste the information as provided by Contoso.

-    3. Save the excel file.
+    3. Save the Excel file.

 Task 2: Import and apply a configuration package
 ------------------------------------------------